 That method works well for all types of sites, but it’s a thing that you should have especially for new blogs, simply because web crawlers can’t easily find your pages, without links from other websites.
 Today, you will learn how to submit your WordPress sitemap to Google, in a few steps, and you will learn also what you should include in that sitemap.

 Why should submit an XML Sitemap?

-Newbies confuse between an HTML sitemap, which is a normal web page, and XML sitemap, which is a list of your posts and pages, organized in XML format.
-The first one is only helpful for people who visit your website, they will understand your page structure, and find what they need.
+Newbies confuse between an HTML sitemap, which is a normal webpage, and XML sitemap, which is a list of your posts and pages, organized in XML format.
+The first one is only helpful for people who visit your website, they will understand your pages structure, and find what they need.
 But, the second one is a sitemap for web crawlers, and in our case, it’s a sitemap for the Google search engine.

 As a result, crawlers will spend less time on your site and it’s for the fast crawling process, and you will maximize your chances to get ranked well in the search result pages.

 Please be careful in this step, a sitemap is a very recommended file, but you can easily create duplicate pages, if you follow the wrong method.
 And that can cause problems with Google, the best sitemap should only include, your pages, your posts and your categories.